-- Ensure the health, safety and welfare of all Employees at work. - Participate and comply with the requirements of this Injury Management Program. - Establish their own Recovery at Work and RTW Program in accordance with SIRA requirements and make details available to all Employees. - Review and update their own RTW Program at least every two years to ensure it is amended in accordance with any potential legislation changes. - Maintain a 'Register of Injuries' in which workers record details of work-related injuries. - Workers Insurance NSW 'Category One' Employers with a basic tariff premium exceeding \$50,000 annually must appoint a trained RTW Coordinator with the necessary qualifications, authority and resources to negotiate, develop and implement RTW policies and procedures and advise us of the contact details of that person. - As an Employer a RTW Program must be in place within 12 months of establishing a business.
+- Ensure the health, safety and welfare of all Employees at work. - Participate and comply with the requirements of this Injury Management Program. - Establish their own Recovery at Work and RTW Program in accordance with SIRA requirements and make details available to all Employees. - Review and update their own RTW Program at least every two years to ensure it is amended in accordance with any potential legislation changes. - Maintain a 'Register of Injuries' in which workers record details of work-related injuries. - Workers Insurance NSW 'Category 1' Employers with a basic tariff premium exceeding \$50,000 annually must appoint a trained RTW Coordinator with the necessary qualifications, authority and resources to negotiate, develop and implement RTW policies and procedures and advise us of the contact details of that person. - A Category 2 employer is any employer who does not fall under Category 1.
+Establishing a RTW program for these employers includes appointing a recovery-at-work coordinator, developing a return-to-work program, and implementing the program. - As an Employer a RTW Program must be in place within 12 months of establishing a business.